 But the research that has been done is promising.
 There seems to be a connection between engaging your brain throughout life and a lessened symptoms of AD or even prevention of the disease entirely.
 And if committing to a healthy lifestyle can even slightly reduce the pain caused by this disease, isn’t it worth trying?

-This article has been reviewed by the Scientific Writing Team Lead of Esurgi: Ishtiak Ahmed Chowdhury
+This article has been approved and reviewed by the Scientific Writing Team Lead of Esurgi: Ishtiak Ahmed Chowdhury

 - Hsu, D., & Marshall, G. A. (2017).
 Primary and Secondary Prevention Trials in Alzheimer Disease: Looking Back, Moving Forward.
 Current Alzheimer research, 14(4), 426–440. https://doi.org/10.2174/1567205013666160930112125